Curious Histories of Nice, France

 ABOUT THE AUTHOR

-Margo Lestz is American by birth but now divides her time between London, England and Nice, France (with a little bit of Florence, Italy thrown in for good measure).
+Margo Lestz is American by birth but now divides her time between London, England and Nice, France.
 Life in a foreign country is never dull and every day is a new learning experience.

 She describes herself as a perpetual student and is always taking some kind of course or researching a moment in history that has caught her fancy.
 She’s curious by nature and always wondering who, what, why, when, where, and how.